backstage/backstage/docs/integrations/bitbucket/locations.md

 id: locations
 title: BitBucket Locations
 sidebar_label: Locations
-description: Documentation on BitBucket location integration
+description:
+  Integrating source code stored in BitBucket into the Backstage catalog
 ---

 The BitBucket integration supports loading catalog entities from bitbucket.com or a self-hosted BitBucket.
-Components can be added to [static catalog configuration](../../features/software-catalog/configuration.md), or registered with the [catalog-import](https://github.com/backstage/backstage/tree/master/plugins/catalog-import)
+Entities can be added to [static catalog configuration](../../features/software-catalog/configuration.md), or registered with the [catalog-import](https://github.com/backstage/backstage/tree/master/plugins/catalog-import)